 Besides gaining real experience working on technical projects, students also work on their communication skills.
-They get to expand their network from their classmates and the Practicum by Yandex team to a new company, and they get to see how corporate communications operate.
+They get to expand their network from their classmates and the Practicum team to a new company, and they get to see how corporate communications operate.
 Students aren’t obligated to communicate with the company, but it’s just another benefit that the program offers.

 The Company’s Role